 F97 error

-This step-by-step repair guide walks you through fixing f97 error on your GE JTS5000SNSS (Wall Oven).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through the steps to fix the F97 error on your GE JTS5000SNSS (Wall Oven).
+With the right tools and parts, you can complete this repair in about 1–2 hours, saving yourself from an expensive service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-- The oven door remains locked and will not release after a self-clean cycle
+- The oven door remains locked and won’t release after a self-clean cycle

-- The oven fails to heat up after the error appears
+- The oven fails to heat up once the error appears

 - The control panel becomes unresponsive or resets repeatedly

-The F97 error typically points to a failed or stuck door latch motor assembly, though a faulty door lock switch or a damaged control board can also trigger this fault over time.
+Typically, the F97 error indicates a failed or stuck door latch motor assembly, but it could also be triggered by a faulty door lock switch or a damaged control board over time.

 - Wear work gloves when handling metal brackets, sheet metal edges, or sharp components.